-Step Three: To create the plant stakes, I used my Classic Pooh scrapbooking embellishments.
+I used Classic Pooh scrapbooking embellishments to create my plant stakes.
+They look so cute popping out of the yellow flowers!
 I glued a few to the top of yellow Popsicle sticks.
 You could also glue them to straws or wooden dowels.

 I ended up making all of my stakes two Popsicle sticks tall so they would poke out of the top of the flower arrangement.

-Stick the plant stakes into the center of the flower arrangement.
+After arranging your flowers in the vase, stick the plant stakes into the center of the flower arrangement.
 I had to play around and find spots where they would stand up straight.
-I then added tiny paper bees all over.

 Step Five: Add tiny paper bees all over!